Carbon nanotube with pressure inducing pseudogaps: Kondo effect study: Results and Discussions

+In the Fig. (\ref{fig2}0 we show the DOS of the $c$-electrons of the $(3,0)$ zigzag nanotube, where $\rho_{c}=-\frac{1}{\pi}\Im(g_{00}^{\sigma})$.
+Note the DOS structure which features a set of several peaks, known as Van Hove singularities.
+For the case $\Gamma =0$, we observe that the nanotube is metallic, as expected.
+As we increase the $\Gamma$ value, a pseudogap arises in the chemical potential $\mu=0$.
+For extreme values of $\Gamma$ the gap opens completely and the nanotube undergoes a metal-insulating transition.

-In the Fig. \ref{Rof_w_gama0} we show the density of states (DOS) of the system for $E_{f}=-5.0\Delta$ and $T=0.01\Delta$, without pression applied $(\Gamma =0)$.
-This situation correspond to Kondo regime, which is marked by the presence of the Kondo peak.
-On the right datail of the figure we show the DOS $\rho_{c}$ of the conduction electrons of the zigzag $(3,0)$ SWNT, where $\rho_{c}=-\frac{1}{\pi}$Im$ (g_{00})$.
-On the left detail of the figure we can see the Kondo peak on the chemical potential $\mu=0$.
-The wider Peak is the ressonance over the localized level $E_{f}=-5.0\Delta$.
+In the Fig. (\ref{fig3}) we show the DOS of the localized level $f$ laterally coupled to a zigzag nanotube $(3,0)$, for $E_{f}=-5.0\Delta$ and $T=0.01\Delta$, without pression applied $(\Gamma =0)$.
+The figure shows the two structures that well characterize the Anderson impurity model, which is the widest peak left at the localized $E_{f}$ level and the narrowest peak formed at the chemical potential ($\mu = 0$), known as the kondo peak.
+On the left side of the figure we can see in detail the Kondo peak in chemical potential $\mu=0$ and the resonance over the localized level $E_{f}=-5.0\Delta$.
+On the right detail we show the conduction band for the SWNT.

-In the set of Fig. \ref{Rof_w_gama0,0005} - Fig. \ref{Rof_w_gama0,01} we vary the parameter $(\Gamma)$ while all the others parameters of the previous case are fixed.
-In the Fig. \ref{Rof_w_gama0,0005} and Fig. \ref{Rof_w_gama0,0012} the parameter relatad with the pressure is used with the values $\Gamma=0.0005$ and $\Gamma=0.0012$ respectively, and a pseudogap is forming on the conduction band of the SWNT.
-We can see that the Kondo peak height increases in a subtle way and the curves for these small values of $\Gamma=0.0005$ and $\Gamma=0.0012$ are very close to the case without pressure $\Gamma=0$, ie, the Kondo effect is still acting.

-In the Fig. \ref{Rof_w_gama0,01} we use $\Gamma=0.01$, which is the extreme value for high pressure.
-Here the gap is fully formed and the Kondo effect doesn't exist anymore.
-The Kondo ressonance was split up and relocated of the chemical potential and the relation of completeness is not satisfied.
+In the Fig.\ref{fig4} we use $\Gamma=50\Delta$, which is the extreme value for high pressure.

-The Fig. \ref{Rof_gama_Ef-5} represent the density of states localized at the chemical potential $\mu$, that is $\rho({\omega=\mu})$ for $\mu=0$ as fuction of the parameter $\Gamma$.
 The system is kept in the Kondo regime for $E_{f} =-5\Delta$ and $T=0.01\Delta$.
-The figure indicates the gradual formation of the gap, which causes the increase of the Kondo peak until a certain value of $\Gamma\cong 0.0025$.
-The increase in height of the Kondo peak produces a narrowing of its width, which indicates a decrease in the Kondo temperature $T_{K}$ as the pressure is applied.
-For large values of applied pressure $(\Gamma > 0.0025)$, the gap is fully formed and the Kondo peak is destroyed.
-The system now behaves like a semiconductor.
+With increasing $\Gamma$ values, the completeness relation Eq. (\ref{Eq.4}) is no longer satisfied and the Kondo peak shifts from the chemical potential.

+For large pressure values, the gap is fully formed and the Kondo effect disappears completely.
+The peak shown in the figure is a remnant of the Kondo peak.
+Although it still exists, it is totally out of chemical potential (see in detail of the figure) and has no contribution to the transport properties of the system.

+At zero temperature only electrons at the Fermi level, $\mu=0$, are important and the effective processes are the elastics.
+In this case the Friedel sum rule \cite{Friedel} must be satisfied

+where $n_{f}$ is the occupation number of the localized electrons.
+Under these same conditions and for a geometry where the impurity is laterally coupled to a ballistic channel, it is possible to show that the conductance can be written in a simplified way \cite{Kang2001,Torio,Aligia}: